molily/molily.de/_posts/2017-11-25-robust-javascript.md

     }
     ```

-    Mind that this turns the existence check into a type check.
+    This existence check is in fact a type check (see below).

 ### Type checks with `typeof`

 `typeof` is an operator that takes one value as operand.
 The operator is placed before a value, for example `typeof 'Hello'`.
 As the name suggests, `typeof` returns the type of a value as a string. `typeof 'Hello'` evaluates to `'string'` since the value `'Hello'` is a string.

-`typeof` has a useful feature that makes it suited for feature detection: You can place an identifier after `typeof`, like `typeof fetch`. `typeof` does not throw an error in case the identifier cannot be resolved, it simply returns the string `'undefined'`.
-This behavior makes `typeof` useful for safe feature detection.
+`typeof` has a behavior that makes it useful for feature detection: You can place an identifier after `typeof`, like `typeof fetch`. `typeof` does not throw an error in case the identifier cannot be resolved, it simply returns the string `'undefined'`.

-The problem is, `typeof` <em>is a dangerous beast</em>. `typeof` does not return what you probably would expect.
-This operator one of the biggest design flaws of ECMAScript.
-It’s misleading and deceiving, and in older browsers simply lying.
+The problem is, `typeof` *is a dangerous beast*. `typeof` does not return what you probably expect.
+This operator is one of the biggest design flaws of ECMAScript.
+It’s deceiving and in older browsers also incorrect.

 First of all, let’s learn about the <dfn>type system of ECMAScript</dfn>.
 There are seven main types: Undefined, Null, Boolean, Number, String, Symbol and Object.
 The first six are called <dfn>primitive types</dfn>.